Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/tfsdeleteproject-cmd.md

 By default, each Web service call that the TFSDeleteProject command issues to delete a component must complete within 10 minutes.
 If there are six calls, then the process could take up to an hour.
-If you want to delete a team project that is associated with a large amount of data, you can temporarily increase this time-out period.
+If you want to delete a project that is associated with a large amount of data, you can temporarily increase this time-out period.

 > [!NOTE]
 > When you increase the time-out period, the change affects all Web service calls.